timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

   * (C) The term "HTS" means Harmonized Tariff Schedule of the United States.

-  * (D) The term "NAFTA" means the North American Free Trade Agreement entered into between the United States, Mexico, and Canada on December 17, 1992.
+  * (D) The term "USMCA" has the meaning given that term in section 4502 of this title.

   * (E) The terms "WTO" and "WTO member" have the meanings given those terms in section 3501 of this title.